sonnny/pico_google_colab/colab_pico_readme.txt

-if build succesfully uf2 should be in MyDrive/pico/blink1/build download the file and upload to pico by holding white boot button when inserting to usb
+if build succesfully uf2 should be in MyDrive/pico/blink1/build download the file and upload to pico by holding white boot button when inserting to usb then copy the uf2 file to the rp2 that will appear as a regular usb thumbdrive

 if having problem not finding PICO_SDK_PATH issue command
 %env PICO_SDK_PATH=../../pico-sdk